manngo/flocal-support/README.md

 ###	Security

-Since the Application does not collect any information, there is no risk of your data being accessed by unauthorised individuals.
+Since the Application does not collect any information, there’s no risk of your data being accessed by unauthorised individuals.

 ###	Changes

-This Privacy Policy may be updated from time to time for any reason.
-The Service Provider will notify you of any changes to their Privacy Policy by updating this page with the new Privacy Policy.
-You are advised to consult this Privacy Policy regularly for any changes, as continued use is deemed approval of all changes.
+This Privacy Policy may be updated from time to time if necessary.
+We’ll notify you of any changes to their Privacy Policy by updating this page with the new Privacy Policy.

 This privacy policy is effective as of 2025-09-19.